survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ## High-level optimizations

 Webpack uses only a single instance by default, meaning you aren't able to benefit from a multi-core processor without extra effort.
-This is where [thread-loader](https://www.npmjs.com/package/thread-loader) and third-party solutions, such as [parallel-webpack](https://www.npmjs.com/package/parallel-webpack).

-[webpack-plugin-ramdisk](https://www.npmjs.com/package/webpack-plugin-ramdisk) writes the build output to a RAM disk and it can help during development and in case you have to perform many successive builds.
+This is where solutions like [thread-loader](https://www.npmjs.com/package/thread-loader) come in. [webpack-plugin-ramdisk](https://www.npmjs.com/package/webpack-plugin-ramdisk) writes the build output to a RAM disk and it can help during development and in case you have to perform many successive builds.

-### **parallel-webpack** - run multiple webpack instances in parallel

-**parallel-webpack** allows you to parallelize webpack configuration in two ways.
-Assuming you have defined your webpack configuration as an array, it can run them in parallel.
-In addition to this, the tool can generate builds based on given **variants**.

-Variants allow you to generate both production and development builds at once.
-They let you to create bundles with different targets to make them easier to consume depending on the environment.
-Variants can be used to implement feature flags when combined with `DefinePlugin` as discussed in the _Environment Variables_ chapter.

-**parallel-webpack** can be used by installing it to your project as a development dependency and then running webpack through `parallel-webpack` command.

 ## Low-level optimizations